windkh/node-red-contrib-telegrambot/README.md

 # Credits
 dvv (Vladimir Dronnikov) for providing the saveDataDir configuration option. snippet-java for adding venue messages.
+And for providing the markdown problem fallback.

 greenstone7 for providing the callback query node.

+dceejay for cleaning up the project

 # Dependencies